Messi to give Camp Nou press conference on Sunday after Barcelona exit

 Subsequent reports have suggested that a potential move to PSG was on the cards, but the sudden news that Messi will return to Camp Nou to address the media may indicate that there has been some form of resolution found to keep him in La Liga.

-Conversely, his conference could be to offer him a final chance to say farewell to the club where he has spent his entire professional career to date, having joined as a youngster and helped forge them in his own image over the better part of two decades.
+Conversely, his conference could be to offer him a final chance to say farewell to the club where he has spent his entire professional career to date, having joined as a youngster and helped forge their success over the better part of two decades.